Which city is cheaper, Stockholm or Saint Petersburg?

 Both Stockholm and Saint Petersburg during the summer are popular places to visit.
 Also, most visitors come to Stockholm for the city activities, the music scene, and the family-friendly experiences during these months.

 Saint Petersburg is around the same temperature as Stockholm in the summer.
-The temperature in Saint Petersburg is usually 18°C (64°F) in July, and Stockholm stays around 18°C (64°F).
+The daily temperature in Saint Petersburg averages around 18°C (64°F) in July, and Stockholm fluctuates around 18°C (64°F).

 In Stockholm, it's very sunny this time of the year.
 It's quite sunny in Saint Petersburg.
 In the summer, Saint Petersburg often gets around the same amount of sunshine as Stockholm.
 Saint Petersburg gets 267 hours of sunny skies this time of year, while Stockholm receives 260 hours of full sun.